 Yes.
 The FCRA requires that people who consent to a background check be given a document that describes their rights titled “A Summary of Your Rights Under the Fair Credit Reporting Act.”
 This document states that the job applicants have a right to know if information in the consumer report has been used against them.
 It explains how a person can get a free copy of their report, dispute the findings of the consumer report, and take action against agencies that violate the FCRA.

 4. How are background checks conducted?

 CRAs can only research a person and provide a consumer report if there is a “permissible purpose” under the FCRA, including employment screening.
 CRAs use a variety of sources, including a national network of local court researchers, state and local databases, interviews, and other sources depending on the requirements of the job.
 They use name, address, date of birth, social security number, and other demographic identifiers to help verify that the information obtained is correct and applicable to the subject of the search.

 5. What does a background check report include?

 Background check reports can contain information ranging from simple identity verification to comprehensive data on criminal history, employment, education, driving history, and other personal characteristics.
-You can view a sample background report here.

 6. What if a background report has inaccurate information?